enlight-me/decentralized-land-admin/README.md

 ![](./docs/diagrams/exports/sequence-dela-global/seq-dela-global.png)

-To manage geospatial data transactions and visualisation, the FOAM protocole, described y he diaram below, is used.
-One can trigger a transaction simply by clicking on the map or by firing the 'Add CSC Index' button.
+To manage geospatial data transactions and visualisation, the FOAM protocole, described by the diaram below, is used.
+One can trigger a transaction simply by switching to editing mode and clicking on the map.
 A marker with the 'Transaction Hash' will be added at the clicked position on the map.
 ![](./docs/diagrams/exports/sequence-foam/seq-foam.png)

-As a broader vision, the DeLA platform will alow a signaling process, described by the diagram bellow, to incentivize cartographers to add features to the Features Index.
-Those featues are necessary to allow basic users, with minimum knowledge on webmapping, to identify directly the features they own on the displayed map.
+As a broader vision, the DeLA platform will alow a signaling process, described by the diagram bellow, to incentivize cartographers to add features to the Feature Index database.
+Those featuers are necessary to allow basic users, with minimum knowledge on webmapping, to identify directly the features they own on the displayed map.

 ![](./docs/diagrams/exports/sequence-signaling/seq-signaling.png)